 Apart from these, there were translations of Mesopotamian myths, the story of Gilgamesh, for example; and indigenous myths show affinities with Mesopotamian myths; they also show similarities with later Greek myths, as found for example in the poet Hesiod’s account of the creation.

 Hittite literature is at its most original in the few royal statements that have come down to us.
-They are written in a vigorous style which which is in marked contrast to that of other contemporary nations.
+They are written in a vigorous style which is in marked contrast to that of contemporary nations.
 They read like transcriptions of speeches, with real emotion in them; their aim is to persuade listeners to a certain point of view.
 One contains an explanation for why the king (Hattusilis) is setting aside one crown prince for another, and another king (Telipinus) sets out new rules of inheritance of the throne.
 This reflects the fact that in Hittite political life (at least in its early period) where kings could not simply command their subjects, but had to rally his nobles and the rest of the community to his will; they had, in short, to exercise real leadership, and it is this that comes across in their edicts.

 Agriculture and urban civilization had come early to Asia Minor.
 In the mid- to late-3rd millennium BCE Asia Minor was convulsed by a general upheaval as peoples speaking Indo-European languages migrated into the region from both Europe, in the northwest, and from the Caucuses, to the northeast.
 Amongst them were probably the ancestors of the Hittites, together with their close relatives, the Luwians and Hurrians.